 There are several ways to keep active and not just by running, walking, or swimming.
 Performing household chores such as mopping, sweeping the yard, or raking leaves, are valid activities that will not cause too much intensity and still make them sweat.
 Regardless of what activity they choose, it has to be done regularly.

-Students tend to have better recall and memory skills when learning new things and expecting to share it with others.
+Students tend to have better recall and memory skills when learning new things and expecting to share them with others.
 This is true because educators are expected to familiarize themselves with the subject and arrange essential parts to teach it to other people.
 Furthermore, these students become more motivated and look for various techniques to recall and organize when expected to take in the teacher’s role.

 The experiment results showed that just giving a simple suggestion to the students that they need to teach another learner has a significant effect on their mindset.
 They become inspired to use more practical methods to learn than those who are only preparing for a test.
 Students also follow these practical learning techniques when they expect to assume the teacher’s role, like how teachers prepare to look for main points and organize them into a cohesive structure.